tom-seddon/beeb/README.md

 Supply list of files on the command line.
 Files that have a corresponding .inf file are assumed to be BBC files, and other files are ignored.

-# make_bbc_vol

-Python 2.7 script that creates a new 65Link volume with the given name.

-Supply name on command line to have it create that 65Link volume with drives 0 and 2; supply name and list of drives (e.g., "make_bbc_vol blah 0123") to have it create that 65Link volume with those drives.

-This tool can create invalid volumes, e.g., with just drive 1 - don't do that.

 # screen_conv